 What are the restrictions?

 Layover passengers are permitted in specific areas of the airport.
-They are not allowed to leave these designated areas unless they have a confirmed booking for one of Changi's two airport hotels, and if going there they must be accompanied by an airport staff member.
+They are not allowed to leave these designated areas unless they have a confirmed booking for one of Changi's two airport hotels.

 What's the Covid situation?